jonfairbanks/pushbullet-url_monitor/README.md

 # pushbullet-url_monitor

-Shell script to monitor URL endpoint &amp; send a Pushbullet notification if unavailable.
+Basic shell script to monitor a URL endpoint &amp; send a Pushbullet notification if unavailable.

 ### Setup
 Create a touch file for logging (will be handled automatically in a later release):